With the increase in the number of mobile internet users, there is no doubt that the web is moving towards mobile.

 On a blog a manage, for instance, base on analytics for the past three months.
 Traffic coming is averaged at 73% Mobile users, 22% PC users, and 5% Tablet users.

 In underdeveloped counties of the world, mobile internet users from our statistics are about 88%.
 While developing countries have about 69%.

 It is only the developed countries that the number of PC internet users are very high – when compared to other countries.
 About 41%, with mobile and tablet users having the remaining percentage.

 - Mobile devices are more affordable.

-- Cost of internet data is low in mobile devices.
+- The cost of internet data is low on mobile devices.

 - The proximity of the device.

 - The use of mobile apps.

 The increase in the number of mobile internet users first gave birth to the development of mobile responsive web designs – which Google highly recommends for every website.